 - Have students role play Jack and his employers negotiating wages.
 Encourage students to use economic factors such as return on investment, productivity, and supply and demand in their arguments.

 - What place do casual laborers such as Jack have in the economic system?
 If you have been studying economics, this should lead to a rousing class discussion, and some good responsive writing.
+Think about Uber drivers and other gig workers as well as day laborers.

 - Classification is a skill that would have made a big difference to Jack.
 Write the names of the items Jack received in payment on word cards and have students use grouping circles, pocket charts, or other physical divisions to categorize them in as many ways as possible.